stanman71/Python_Projects/vLab/README.md

 ##  vLab_Python

-This project was made to modify the configuration of all Juniper devices (e.g. router, switche, firewalls...) and build automatically complete topologies in VMware.
+This project was made to modify the configuration of all Juniper devices (e.g. router, switche, firewalls...) and build complete topologies in VMware automatically.

 ### Features